jpverkamp/blog/content/reviews/movies/X-Men Days of Future Past.md

 ---

 After seeing it though, I was again pleasantly surprised.
-They deal with the parallel story lines well, giving {{< wikipedia "Sir Patrick Stewart" >}} et al enough screen time that they didn't feel useless while at the same time, the new guard gets their chance to shine.
+They deal with the parallel story lines well, giving [[wiki:Sir Patrick Stewart]]() et al enough screen time that they didn't feel useless while at the same time, the new guard gets their chance to shine.
 The time travel is pleasantly internally consistent[^1], with the lack of ability to travel more than once at once[^2] lending some real tension to the future timeline.

 On the negative side (and it's really not much, even at that), this film manages to make even more of a mess of the X-Men movie universe continuity, trying at once to unify the previous six films while at the same time blatantly ignoring other facets.
 Even worse, in all that time, it still feels like they're telling the same story 14 years in the making.
 Again and again, mutants are a thinly veiled analogue for *insert discriminated against group here*.
 People hate them (ostensibly in the same universe where they cheer for The Avengers and Spider-Man) and fear them and try to kill them.
 Unfortunately though, the story works.
 It's sadly just as relevant now as it was 14 years ago.